yard

 Another mistake is ignoring fragrance.
 White flowers are often some of the most scented, from gardenia shrubs near a porch to old-fashioned white phlox clumps by a seating area.

 Finally, do not forget indoor impact.
-Grow white-flowering peace lily clumps or compact spider plant offsets in pots near windows, and cut sprays of white hydrangea heads or rose stems to echo your outdoor beds inside.
+Grow white-flowering peace lily clumps in pots near windows.
+Compact spider plant offsets and cut sprays of white hydrangea heads or rose stems can echo your outdoor beds inside.

 tips_and_updates